Simmons First National Corporation research snapshot

 DimensionConclusionConfidence

-Business qualitySimmons First National earns spread income and fee income from consumer banking, real estate lending, commercial lending, and wealth management across Arkansas, Oklahoma, Missouri, and Kansas, with a branch-light strategy and a conservative credit culture.Medium-high
+Business qualitySimmons First National earns net interest income and fee income from consumer and commercial lending, deposits, and wealth management across Arkansas, Kansas, Missouri, Oklahoma, Tennessee, and Texas, with 220 branches and a conservative credit culture.Medium-high

-MoatThe moat comes from long-standing local relationships, brand recognition in Arkansas, a stable low-cost deposit base, and regulatory licenses.
-It is narrow because the geographic footprint is limited, switching costs for depositors are modest, and the bank competes with larger regional and national lenders.Medium
+MoatThe moat comes from long-standing local relationships, a 117-year dividend record, a stable low-cost deposit base in the Mid-South, and banking licenses.
+It is narrow because the geography limits scale, depositor switching costs are modest, and larger regional and national lenders compete in the same markets.Medium

 AI confidenceData confidence is high for reported financials, market, and balance sheet data.
 Forecast confidence is medium because regional bank earnings depend on macro variables that shift faster than the bank can report.High data confidence